 Areas of Expertise

-Prior to joining the NYU faculty in 2000, Dr. Mirabito’s professional career in social work includes extensive experience in clinical practice; supervision to social work staff and students; and the development of programs and collaborative partnerships within and between school, hospital, and community-based youth development agency settings.
+Prior to joining the NYU faculty in 2000, Dr. Mirabito’s professional career in social work included extensive experience in clinical practice with youth and families in agency, school, and hospital settings; supervision to social work staff and students; and the development of programs and collaborative partnerships within and between school, hospital, and community-based youth development agency settings.
 She has extensive experience in field education as both a field instructor and advisor and in the development and implementation of social work training programs in school, agency, and hospital settings.

 Dr. Mirabito received a BSW and BA from Syracuse University, an A.M., Master’s in Social Work, from the University of Chicago, School of Social Service Administration, and a Doctorate in Social Welfare from the City University of New York, Hunter College School of Social Work.